 This type of statistics draws in all of the data from a certain population (a population is a whole group, it is every member of this group) or a sample of it.
-Descriptive statistics can include the numbers, charts, tables, and graphs and present raw data.
+Descriptive statistics can include numbers, charts, tables, graphs, or other data visualization types to present raw data.

 However, descriptive statistics do not allow making conclusions.
 You can not get conclusions and make generalizations that extend beyond the data at hand.
 With descriptive statistics, you can simply describe what is and what the data present.